Testing DNS Using BIND'S dig Tool

 - On the Start menu click Run.

-- Open Terminal (Mac and Linux) or Command Prompt (Windows).
+- Open a terminal (Mac and Linux) or command prompt (Windows).

 dig <any hostname>, and then press Enter.